lucadentella/raspberry-dgc/documentation/browserclient.md

 You can serve the browserClient from the same Raspberry Pi that runs validatorServer: this is the easiest way to use it but not the only one!

+Remember that, to be able to access the webcam, the client must be served with **HTTPS** protocol.
+This requires that also validatorServer is listening with the same protocol.
+Here I'm using the *proxy_pass* feature of nginx for this.

 **1. Install an HTTP server**

     sudo apt-get install nginx-light -y